 To ease staff fears, employers are reengineering their offices, creating one-way corridors and stairwells, limiting elevator capacity, enforcing social distancing, testing for fevers, and relentlessly cleaning and sanitizing.
 They are also propping open or removing doors, and evaluating and installing touchless security so staff can avoid contact with keycards, readers, door handles, and other surfaces.
-They are also exploring touchless electronic access control at unprecedented levels.
+They are also exploring commercial access control systems with health-conscious and touchless functions at unprecedented levels.

 How Can Building Owners and Property Managers Prepare for COVID-19?